 These window coverings provide homeowners a lot of privacy but still maintain some airflow and natural lighting throughout homes during both day and night since they’re typically made from materials like polyester fabrics which allow light than sheer options but aren’t as see-through as blinds.

 Roman Blinds – Roman window shades are very popular because they allow homeowners to install them without any extra hardware like brackets on either side.
-These types of shade come in several different styles including pleated roman shades, cellular fabric options with vertical slats similar to Venetian blinds when fully opened up.
+These types of shades come in several different styles, including pleated roman shades, and cellular fabric options with vertical slats similar to Venetian blinds when fully opened up.
 And more modern woven mesh choices are designed not to obstruct views outside but still provide you plenty of privacy at all times during the day or night while also blocking out a lot of sunlight from inside each living area.